chrisfactory/TreeNodes.Microsoft.Extensions.DependencyInjection/README.md

        var services = loggingNode.CreateBranch();

-The logging brick can be retrieved later via the provider:
+The logging brick can be retrieved later with the provider:

-       services.
-GetNode("logging.strategy");
+       var node = services.BuildServiceProvider().GetNode("logging.strategy");

 Go to [samples](https://github.com/chrisfactory/TreeNodes.Microsoft.Extensions.DependencyInjection/tree/master/Samples) for more details..